k0sproject/k0s/docs/contributors/github_workflow.md

 ### Get a code review

-Once your pull request has been opened it will be assigned to one or more reviewers, and will go through a series of smoke tests.
+Once your pull request has been opened it will be assigned to one or more reviewers, and will go through a series of [smoke tests].

 Commit changes made in response to review comments should be added to the same branch on your fork.

 Very small PRs are easy to review.
 Very large PRs are very difficult to review.

+[smoke tests]: testing.md#integration-tests-aka-inttests-or-smoketests

 ### Squashing Commits